- Combine the Dachau Concentration Camp and Third Reich tours

 - See poignant sites such as the Arbeit macht frei gateway at Dachau

-- Spend the afternoon seeing historical buildings around Munich such as the former Gestapo (secret police) headquarters
+- Spend 2.5 hour seeing historical buildings around Munich such as the former Gestapo (secret police) headquarters

 - Hear lesser-known tales about Nazi leaders such as Adolf Hitler, Heinrich Himmler and more from an expert guide